Explore the History of the King Family House & Farm

 Although he spent much of his time in Washington – having been elected as United States Senator in 1813 and again in 1820 – he maintained a steady correspondence with his son John, who lived in Jamaica and looked after King Manor in his absence.
 Several farm workers – including farm managers and gardeners – also resided on the property throughout this period.
 When both Rufus King and John A. King left for London in 1825, John’s brother Charles – who lived in New York City – checked in on the Jamaica property several times.
 Through his sons and his farm laborers, Rufus King was involved in the every-day operation of King Manor, even in his numerous absences.

 Rufus King owned and continued to oversee King Manor until his death on April 29, 1827.
 His estate was divided among three of his sons: John Alsop, Charles, and James.
-King Manor was given to John, who shared his father’s love of the country.
+John, who shared his father’s love of the country, purchased out his brothers' shares and made King Manor his home.
 An 1842 map of the property shows the land owned by John; this most likely represents the size of the estate throughout Rufus King’s ownership.
 There is no evidence that John added to the property between 1827 and 1842.

 17. Charles King in Homes of American Statesmen : Anecdotal, Personal and Descriptive Sketches by Various Writers, (New York : G.P.
 Putnam and Co., 1854) 358.